jupyter-book/mystmd/packages/myst-parser/docs/consuming/basic.md

 # Basic Usage

-`mystjs` allows you to parse and render MyST in both the browser or in a node environment.
+`myst-parser` allows you to parse and render MyST in both the browser or in a node environment.
 The parse creates an abstract syntax tree (AST)

 ### Using a Browser